UNI Training Activity Policy

-1. UNI’s training activity is closely related to its mission of dissemination of standardisation culture and to its vision, which is to create an open system of knowledge transfer and dissemination of values.
+• The UNI training activity is closely related to its mission of dissemination of standardisation culture and its vision, which is to create an open system of knowledge transfer and dissemination of values.

-2. UNI puts the learner, as a person who wants to acquire awareness, knowledge and improve his/her skills, at the centre of attention of its training activity.
+• UNI places each learner, as a person who wishes to acquire awareness, knowledge and improve his or her skills, at the centre of the training activity.

-4. UNI Tutors are chosen for their know-how, constantly updated also through their participation in standardisation activities, and for their ability to transfer such know-how to learners.
+• The UNI training staff is chosen for its know-how, which is constantly updated also through participation in standardisation activities, and for its ability to transfer this know-how to each learner.

-1. Always keep participation fees for UNI courses low, in particular for its members, and confirm training sessions even with a limited number of participants, in order to guarantee the service to interested parties and limit the number of cancelled courses.
+1. Always keep participation fees for UNI courses low, especially for its members, and confirm training sessions even with a limited number of participants, in order to guarantee the service to those who have shown interest, limiting the number of cancelled courses.

-4. To choose the training topics within the standards catalogue, which counts about 22,000 standards; to accept requests from the market for training needs on specific standards; to organise preview courses on standards about to be published, having the elements to do so before they are published.
+4. Choose the training topics within the standards catalogue, which counts more than 22,000 standards; respond to market requests for training on specific standards; organise preview courses on standards that are about to be published, having the information to do so even before they are published.

-5. Selecting its Tutors mainly within the network of thousands of experts who participate in standardisation activities and who therefore draft, discuss, and analyse standards before their publication, in order to ensure that Tutors are the best knowledgeable of the normative contents, of the reasons why these contents are present in a given form, and of the correct interpretation of each normative requirement.
+5. Select the training staff, especially from the network of thousands of experts who participate in standardisation activities and therefore draft, discuss and analyse standards before they are published, in order to ensure that the UNI training staff are the best experts in normative content, in the reasons why this content is present in a certain form, and the correct interpretation of each normative requirement.

-6. Select their Tutors, in the case of courses on standards that can be used for conformity assessment (e.g. certifiable standards), primarily from among the accreditation body’s inspectors, in order to be able to explain to learners the expectations of the correct way to apply the standards.
+6. Select trainers, in the case of courses on standards that can be used for conformity assessment (e.g. certifiable standards), especially from the inspection body of the accreditation organisation, in order to be able to illustrate during the training course the expectations regarding the correct methods of application of the standards themselves.

 7. Encourage the participation of learners from different categories of stakeholders (as happens in standardisation activities), in order to allow each training session to also become a valuable opportunity for discussion and networking.

-8. Modulate the payment conditions of the courses also on the basis of the PA’s needs, in order to favour the maximum dissemination of the standardisation culture among the Public Administration.
+8. Modulate the payment conditions of the courses also based on the needs of the PA, to promote the maximum diffusion of normative culture within the Public Administration.

-10. Extend partnership agreements with institutional realities rooted in the territory, in order to be able to replicate their courses throughout the country, at the request of interested parties; access, where possible, the main forms of recognition of courses that allow e.g. funding, training credits, etc.
+10. Expand partnership agreements with local institutions, to be able to replicate its courses throughout the country, at the request of interested parties; access, where possible, the main forms of recognition for courses that allow for e.g. funding, educational credits, etc.

 Contact us for more information